-Peleliu Island is known mainly as a fighting ground for one of the bloodiest battles of WWII in the Pacific region (the Battle of Peleliu, fought between the United States and Japan).
+Peleliu Island is known mainly as fighting ground for one of the bloodiest battles of WWII in the Pacific region (the Battle of Peleliu, fought between the United States and Japan).

 To get to Peleliu, we contacted Pacific Mission Aviation (we e-mailed them) and booked two tickets in their Cessna plane.
 The flight was fantastic, we write about it in our article here.

-Most of the island's population lives in the village of Kloulklubed which is also the state capital on the northwestern coast.
+Most of the island's population lives in the village of Kloulklubed, which is also the state capital on the northwestern coast.
 It is a very convenient place to stay, as most of the hotels and home-stays are clustered here.
-But by no means expect the luxury accommodation.
+But by no means, expect the luxury accommodation.
 The hotels here are simple (if not rusty) places with basic amenities.

 We chose Wenty’s due to its strategic location at the seaside.
 Within walking distance, we found a few grocery shops and a small restaurant.
 It will take you about 20 minutes of walking to get to the North Dock – the northernmost part of the islands, from where the ferries depart.

 Unfortunately, the northwest shore of the island appeared to be swimmers unfriendly.
-The beach disappeared completely during the high-tide, and when it emerged again for our sunset stroll, it was muddy, littered with seaweed and a bit smelly.
+The beach disappeared entirely during the high-tide, and when it emerged again for our sunset stroll, it was muddy, littered with seaweed and a bit smelly.
 At some point, we even encountered a swarm of jumping insects we guess were sand fleas.
 Also, the water was brownish, so we didn't dare to swim.

 Despite all of the above, we enjoyed the stroll.
-Plus the sunset was spectacular.
+Plus, the sunset was spectacular.
 See for yourself:

 Anyway, if you think of coming to Peleliu solely for the beaches, you might want to reconsider your choice.
 We haven't seen the southeast located beaches, though.
 Maybe it would be worth staying there, despite the long distance from Kloulklubed.
 But then maybe not.

-What attracts visitors to Peleliu is its sad history and the ubiquitous remnants of 1944 battle.
+What attracts visitors to Peleliu is its sad history and the ubiquitous remnants of the 1944 battle.
 They are scattered all over the island: a rusting tank near the main road, bullet shells on the beach, a transporter overgrown with the foliage, a bunker with an entrance looking like a fox cave...

 Especially the bunkers, or rather the network of caves, caught our attention.
 They had been interlocked by the Japanese into a "honeycomb" system inside the hill, and only occasional openings here and there (some marked and described on the description boards, which was very informative) remind you it's not an ordinary hill.